A man serving a 20-year sentence in New York gets on the ballot for Alaska's lone House seat

 JUNEAU, Alaska (AP) — A man serving time on a 20-year prison sentence for threatening officials in New Jersey has made it onto Alaska's general election ballot for the state's lone U.S. House seat this November.

 Eric Hafner was convicted in 2022 of threatening to kill judges, police officers and others and sentenced to serve 20 years in federal prison.
-He originally came in sixth in Alaska's ranked choice primary, which allows only the top four vote-getters to advance to the general election.
+He originally came in sixth in Alaska's open primary, which allows only the top four vote-getters to advance to the general election.

 But Republican Matthew Salisbury withdrew from the race just ahead of Monday's deadline, and Republican Lt.
 Gov. Nancy Dahlstrom withdrew last month.

-Note: This story has been updated to correct that Alaska has an open primary, not a ranked-choice contest.